mehwaffle10/Waffle_Balance/README.md

 ### Siege Weapons
 - Don't break in water
 - Can no longer shoot through platforms
+- Can no longer crush players
 - Projectiles ignore no build zones, allowing them to destroy backwall in the flag room and behind shops
 - 50% Faster and can turn around easier
 - Can readd wheels after immobilizing
-- Gunner is also driver, driver seat is removed
+- Driver is also gunner, gunner seat is removed
 - Vehicle driving changes to be able to drive over terrain better
     - Lowered center of mass
     - Removed shape elasticity